Mark West (basketball)

-Mark Andre West (born November 5, 1960) is an American retired professional basketball player.
+Mark Andre West (born November 5, 1960) is an American former professional basketball player.
 A center from Old Dominion University, West was selected by the Dallas Mavericks in the second round (30th overall) of the 1983 NBA draft.

 Early life

-West was born in Fort Campbell, Kentucky and was raised in Petersburg, Virginia.
+West was born in Fort Campbell, Kentucky, and was raised in Petersburg, Virginia.
 He attended Petersburg High School.

 College

 West played four years at Old Dominion University (ODU) where he hauled down 1,113 career rebounds, shot 56 percent from the floor and scored 1,308 career points.
 In 1980 and 1982 West was named ECAC-South Tournament Most Valuable Player.
 He also led the nation in blocked shots in 1980 and 1981 and completed his career with 446 career blocks for a 3.8 per game average.
 He was declared an All-American three times.

 West performed three triple doubles (points, rebounds, blocked shots).
 He had 12 points, 13 rebounds and 10 blocks on October 4, 1980.
 West then had 16 points, 10 rebounds and 10 blocked shots against Wagner on Jan.
 9, 1982.
 On Feb.
 17, 1982, he scored 14 points with 11 rebounds and 10 blocks.
 West is ODU's career double-double leader (points and rebounds) with 50.
 On Jan.
-10, 1981, West help lead the Monarchs to a 63-62 upset win over then undefeated and number one ranked DePaul, in Chicago.
-During his four seasons at ODU, the Monarchs compiled an 80-37 record with two NCAA and two NIT appearances.
+10, 1981, West help lead the Monarchs to a 63–62 upset win over then undefeated and number one ranked DePaul, in Chicago.
+During his four seasons at ODU, the Monarchs compiled an 80–37 record with two NCAA and two NIT appearances.

 West graduated in 1983 with a degree in business administration with an emphasis on financial management, although he originally planned to focus on accounting.